Vertical AI moats are architecture

 Insights

-Writing on multi-agent systems, the operational work AI can own, and what we're learning from building and running them.
+RSSWriting on multi-agent systems, the work AI can be trusted with, and what we're learning from building and running them in production.

 Many growth-stage teams have done an AI pilot that worked and somehow never reached production.
 The reasons are rarely technical.
 The five patterns we see, and the three pilot-design questions that change the outcome.